Cosmological tests of sudden future singularities: Acknowledgements

 \section{Acknowledgements}

 T.D. and M.P.D. acknowledge the support of the National Science Center grant No N N202 3269 40.
-We thank John Barrow, Leonardo Fernandez-Jambrina, Laszlo Gergely and Sergei Odintsov for discussions.\\ Part of the simulations reported in this work were performed using the HPC cluster HAL9000 of the Computing Centre of the Faculty of Mathematics and Physics at the University of Szczecin.
+We thank John Barrow, Leonardo Fernandez-Jambrina, Laszlo Gergely and Sergei Odintsov for discussions.\\ H.G. would like to acknowledge the fact that she performed the majority of her part of this work while at the University of Glasgow.\\ Part of the simulations reported in this work were performed using the HPC cluster HAL9000 of the Computing Centre of the Faculty of Mathematics and Physics at the University of Szczecin.